Azar Andami: Early life and career

 Azar Andami was born in 1926 in Saghrisazan neighborhood of Rasht.
 She was the fourth child and the only daughter of the family.
 She finished elementary school in Rasht women's primary school with one year of academic leap.
 After graduating from the ninth year of general education at Forough High School in Rasht, her father, despite being an intellectual, prevented her from continuing her education and sent her to the Rasht Preparatory University. she graduated from Daneshsara in 1946; In 1947, she was hired by the Ministry of Culture and became a teacher.
 In 1951, while working, she received a natural science diploma with various exams.
 In 1953, she participated in the entrance exam of the University of Tehran in the field of medicine of this university; where she attended and then graduated in 1958 as a Doctor of Medicine.
 At first, she specialised in gynaecology.
 She moved to the Pasteur Institute in Tehran, and then later to Paris to study bacteriology.

-Dr. Azar Andami published several scholarly papers and invented a vaccine against cholera, a bacterial disease primarily caused by drinking contaminated water.
+Andami published several scholarly papers and invented a vaccine against cholera, a bacterial disease primarily caused by drinking contaminated water.